 Six years later Archie joined the staff at David Hutchison’s bar at 109 Kennedy Street, Townhead to manage his public houses, his other pub was on Parliamentary Road.
 Five years later Mr Hutchison retired and Archibald secured the licence for Kennedy Street.
 This old pub was renamed the Argyll Arms.

 In 1931 he acquired another licence for premises at 168 Kelvinhaugh Street, a business that the family ran for many years.

 From his early days as a licence holder Archibald had taken a continuous and close interest in the administrative side of Trade Defence work.
-In those days Kennedy Street was included in the old St. Rollox division of the city, and in that area the Trade had the most live orginisation in Glasgow.
+In those days Kennedy Street was included in the old St. Rollox division of the city, and in that area the Trade had the most live organisation in Glasgow.
 Practically every licensee was a member and Mr McNiven almost at once became a member of the Executive Committee.

-In 1920 the city was divided differently and Kennedy Street by some peculiar planning, became part of Cowcaddens Ward, The old city division associations were dissolved and by a new constitution the Glasgow Association became fully representive of the whole city with a directorate comprised of a delegate from each ward orginisation.
+In 1920 the city was divided differently and Kennedy Street by some peculiar planning, became part of Cowcaddens Ward, The old city division associations were dissolved and by a new constitution the Glasgow Association became fully representative of the whole city with a directorate comprised of a delegate from each ward organisation.
 Mr McNiven, who then had an interest in a business in Shawlands, became the representative of the Campbell Ward to the board, but subsequently transferred to Cowcaddens which he had represented for many years.
 The business interest he had in Shawlands was the Bay Horse and traded under the name of McNiven & Co with James Finlay as manager.

 In 1929 Archibald was elected a vice-president of the Glasgow Association and about the same time became a member of the Managing Committee of the Scottish Association.